nikitabobko/AeroSpace/dev-docs/development.md

 ## Tips

 - Use built-in "Accessibility Inspector.app" to inspect accessibility properties of windows
-- Use [BetterDisplay 2](https://github.com/waydabber/BetterDisplay) to emulate several monitors
+- Use [DeskPad](https://github.com/Stengo/DeskPad) or [BetterDisplay 2](https://github.com/waydabber/BetterDisplay) to emulate several monitors
 - You can use `script/clean-project.sh` to clean the project when something goes wrong.